Fiscal Guidelines for Faculty Research & Professional Development Funds

 - Transactions that could be construed as personal expenses (for example, furniture for a home office).

-- Items that do not have a clear and direct purpose in supporting the research or “public goods” of the NYU faculty or department.
+- Items that do not have a clear and direct purpose in supporting the research, professional development or “public goods” of the NYU faculty or department.

 - Items that do not have a clear benefit to meeting the missions of the University.